tkeskita/unstructured_grids/README.md

 ## Introduction

-Unstructured Grids (UG) is an add-on for [Blender 2.80](https://www.blender.org) for importing, editing and exporting of 3D volume meshes composed of arbitrary polyhedron cells (a.k.a [3D unstructured grids](https://en.wikipedia.org/wiki/Unstructured_grid)).
+Unstructured Grids (UG) is an add-on for [Blender 2.80](https://www.blender.org) for creating, importing, editing and exporting of 3D volume meshes composed of arbitrary polyhedron cells (a.k.a [3D unstructured grids](https://en.wikipedia.org/wiki/Unstructured_grid)).
+Add-on handles mesh topology and geometry (the definition of cells).
+Field data (cell data or point data) for the mesh is disregarded.
 Editing includes tasks like moving of selected vertices, deletion of existing cells, extrusion of new cells, and assignation of selected faces and cells to named boundaries and zones.
 The user of the add-on